pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "So congratulations on the extra effort, Mercedes, which of course was a complete waste because Bloomberg Businessweek crunched the data this week comparing the satisfaction rankings with each company's stock price and found that '...customer-service scores have no relevance to stock market returns... the most-hated companies perform better...' and 'Your contempt really, truly doesn't matter...
 If anything, it might hurt company profits to spend money making customers happy.'
 That's right, folks, the Free Market has spoken, and it said 'Fuck you.'"
 --Stephen Colbert

+"Everybody wanna be a bodybuilder, but don't nobody wanna lift no heavy-ass weight."
+--Ronnie Coleman

 "La vida tiene más imaginación que nuestros sueños se llevan."
 "Life has more imagination than we carry in our dreams."